complexdatacollective/Fresco/README.md

 # Troubleshooting

-## Deployment build errors and fixes
+## Deployment Build Errors and Fixes

 - If you encountered the **"Invalid API key"** error...